Choose the Right Countertop for Your Lifestyle.

 - Susceptible to stains unless sealed correctly

 The famous Danby Marble Quarry in Vermont’s Dorset Mountain has been producing breathtaking marble for over 100 years.
 In fact, it was the first marble quarry in the United States and it’s the largest underground marble quarry in the world!
 It’s darker gold with medium to heavy gray veins, and it’s often compared to Calacatta Gold.
 When the material has less gold veining, it’s classified as Imperial.
 Imperial Danby Marble is a very striking stone that comes from deep within the quarry’s twisting mile-and-a-half-deep veins.
 As the most rare variety of marble in the quarry, it’s admired for its light to medium veining.
 Typically featuring striations of soft gray and gold, Imperial Danby is a beautiful choice for countertops, walls, flooring, fireplace surrounds, and more.

 Fantasy Blue – Marble

-Cream, taupe and dark grey stippling flows through regions of blue-grey waves, quarried in China. .
+Cream, taupe, and dark grey stippling flow through regions of blue-grey waves, quarried in China.
 The softer veins coupled with shadowy variance between these waves create an illusion of ridged texture.
-Available in polished, honed and leather finishes.
-A darling of designers and consumers alike, it’s a semi quartzite or a very hard marble, with a rich color that makes it appear as a super exotic with a lot of value.
-An additional advantage is that its sold through authorized distributors only, creating a boutique exclusivity for the stone.
-Suitable for countertops, bathrooms, bar tops, walls and even flooring.
-The color and appearance is stunning, pricing is very reasonable and not everyone has it!
+Available in polished, honed, and leather finishes.
+A darling of designers and consumers alike, it’s a semi-quartzite or a very hard marble, with a rich color that makes it appear as super exotic with a lot of value.
+An additional advantage is that it’s sold through authorized distributors only, creating a boutique exclusivity for the stone.
+Suitable for countertops, bathrooms, bar tops, walls, and even flooring.
+The color and appearance are stunning, the pricing is very reasonable, and not everyone has it!

 Engineered Quartz Countertops